Recreational Fire Guidelines

 Use the key below this map for more details on what type of burning is allowed in your area.

-Recreational fires are not allowed during a declared fire ban or when the rangeland fire danger index is in the extreme category
+- Recreational fires are not allowed during a declared fire ban or when the rangeland fire danger index is in the very high or higher category